How to Use

 In order to define the groups in the model, the following steps are necessary:

-, assign assets to the group by setting thename
+table (or CSV file). - Assign assets to the group by setting the

 in thegroup